btawa/Marcie/README.md

   image Returns image of card.
 Takes code or name.
 Accepts regex. name  Returns text of card.
 Takes code or name.
 Accepts regex. tiny  List cards that match the search.
-Accepts regex.
+Accepts regex. prefix Changes the prefix used to trigger bot commands
 ```
 ___